hip-satomi/microbeSEG/README.md

 # ![](doc/logo.png)

 microbeSEG is a deep learning-based tool for instance segmentation of roundish objects in 2D and 2D+t data, e.g., microbes.
 The microbeSEG workflow covers training data creation (with pre-labeling) or import, model training, model evaluation, and the final segmentation of the data.
 OMERO is used for a comprehensive data management.
-For training data annotation, the jointly developed toolkit collection ObiWan Microbi is used.
+For training data annotation, the jointly developed toolkit collection ObiWan-Microbi is used.

 ![](doc/glutamicum.gif)